 Defar’s first 5000m since Olympics

-Defar will have her first race over her gold medal winning distance since London and heads a field of talented Kenyans and Ethiopians over the same distance in Shanghai, including the Kenyan pair of Linet Masai, the 2009 World Championships 10000m winner 2011 World Championships 5000m silver medallist Sylvia Kibet, as well as Ethiopia’s Genzebe Dibaba, the 2012 World Indoor Championships 1500m gold medallist who set a personal best over the shorter distance of 3:57.54 when finishing third at the opening IAAF Diamond League meeting of the year in Doha on Friday.
+Defar will have her first race over her gold medal winning distance since London and heads a field of talented Kenyans and Ethiopians over the same distance in Shanghai, including the Kenyan pair of Linet Masai, the 2009 world 10,000m champion, 2011 world 5000m silver medallist Sylvia Kibet, as well as Ethiopia’s Genzebe Dibaba, the 2012 world indoor 1500m champion who set a personal best over the shorter distance of 3:57.54 when finishing third at the opening IAAF Diamond League meeting of the year in Doha on Friday.

-Multiple World record breaker Yelena Isinbayeva tops the women’s pole vault entries and is aiming to get back on top this year after losing the Olympic title she had possessed since 2004.
-The Russian, who had to settle for the bronze medal in London, will have her first competition of the year and jump against her compatriot and former World champion Svetlana Feofanova as well as Sweden’s 2012 World junior champion Angelica Bengtsson.
+Multiple world record-breaker Yelena Isinbayeva tops the women’s pole vault entries and is aiming to get back on top this year after losing the Olympic title she had possessed since 2004.
+The Russian, who had to settle for the bronze medal in London, will have her first competition of the year and jump against her compatriot and former world champion Svetlana Feofanova as well as Sweden’s world junior champion Angelica Bengtsson.

-Kiprop faces his compatriot Silas Kiplagat, the man he beat to win the World title in 2011, plus two other London Olympic finalists, Ethiopia’s Mekonnen Gebremedhin and Kenya’s Nixon Chepseba, while Kipruto takes on no less than three fellow Kenyans who have all won Olympic bronze medal: Paul Koech, Richard Mateelong, and Abel Mutai, who were third in 2004, 2008 and 2012 respectively.
+Kiprop faces his compatriot Silas Kiplagat, the man he beat to win the world title in 2011, plus two other London Olympic finalists, Ethiopia’s Mekonnen Gebremedhin and Kenya’s Nixon Chepseba, while Kipruto takes on no fewer than three fellow Kenyans who have all won an Olympic bronze medal: Paul Koech, Richard Mateelong, and Abel Mutai, who were third in 2004, 2008 and 2012 respectively.

-London bronze medallists also feature in the men’s High Jump too where Great Britain’s Robbie Grabarz and Qatar’s Mutaz Barshim clash with the USA’s reigning World champion Jesse Williams.
+Olympic bronze medallists also feature in the men’s high jump too where Great Britain’s Robbie Grabarz and Qatar’s Mutaz Barshim clash with the USA’s world champion Jesse Williams.

-Chinese fans will have plenty to cheer as well as well, not least in the women’s Shot Put where 2012 Olympic Games bronze medallist Gong Lijiao faces the USA’s 2011 World Championships bronze medallist Jillian Camarena-Williams.
+Chinese fans will have plenty to cheer as well, not least in the women’s shot put where Olympic bronze medallist Gong Lijiao faces the USA’s world bronze medallist Jillian Camarena-Williams.

 There’s also China’s new sprint hope, Zhang Peimeng, who clocked 10.04 to make a huge improvement to the national 100m record last month.
-Peimeng will be looking for another national record in the 200m when he takes on Jamaica’s 2012 Olympic Games bronze medallist Warren Weir of Jamaica, and the USA’s 2005 World 200m champion Justin Gatlin.
+Peimeng will be looking for another national record in the 200m when he takes on Jamaica’s Olympic bronze medallist Warren Weir of Jamaica, and the USA’s 2005 world 200m champion Justin Gatlin.